jasonyang-ee/STM32-CMAKE-TEMPLATE/README.md

-### 1.3.1.
-About CMakeLists.txt file

-Every CMake-based application requires `CMakeLists.txt` file *in the root directory*, that describes the project and provides input information for build system generation.
+Every CMake-based application requires root `CMakeLists.txt` file *in the root directory*, that describes the project and provides input information for build system generation.
-> Root `CMakeLists.txt` file is sometimes called *top-level CMake* file

 Essential things described in `CMakeLists.txt` file:

-- Toolchain information, such as GCC configuration with build flags
+- Toolchain information with cmake/.cmake file, such as GCC configuration with build flags
 - Project name
 - Source files to build with compiler, C, C++ or Assembly files
 - List of include paths for compiler to find functions, defines, ... (`-I`)